breedhub/interconnect/README.md

 will not be activated until you login to that daemon and run **load** command there.

-New configuratio is also applied when running **auth** command on the daemon.
+New configuration is also applied when running **auth** command on the daemon.

 ### rattach - Make any your daemon a server or a client of your connection